RidgeRun/gst-rerunsink/README.md

     t. ! queue ! mp4mux ! filesink location=output.mp4
 ```

-**Note**: H.264/H.265 logging is not yet implemented in Rerun.
-The sink accepts these formats and processes them as a no-op to maintain pipeline compatibility.
-Full support will be enabled when Rerun adds encoded video capabilities.
+**Note**: H.265 logging is not yet implemented in Rerun.
+The sink accepts these format and processes it as a no-op to maintain pipeline compatibility.

 ### Properties